 He added: “What the government needs to do is create a framework within which the private sector can do what it does best, which is allocate capital and innovate.”

 Kerry was also quoted as saying, “I think we’re on the cusp of a massive transformation… And ultimately, the market is going to make the decisions, not the government.”

 Of course, decisions made by the market are what created the problem in the first place.

-Tell the Biden Administration that our future MUST be fracking-free.
+Tell President Biden our future MUST be fracking-free.
 Our existence depends on it.